yhlong0/IntellectCapital/books/gettingToYes.md

 - Be open to reason, but closed to threats
 - The adge-old way to divide a piece of cake between two children: one cuts and the other chooses.
 - Frame each issue as a joint search for objective criteria, (the cost of the house adjusted for depreciation, recent sale prices of similar houses, independent appraisal), if the seller starts by giving you a position price, ask for the theory behind that price, how did you arrive at that figure?
+- But the protection afforded by adopting a bottom line involves high costs.
+It limits your ability to benefit from what your learn during negotiation.
+By definition, a bottom line is a position that is not be changed.
+To that extent you have shut your ears.
+Moreover, a bottom line is likely to be set too high.
+- Your best alternative to a negotiated agreement(BATNA)
+- Generate BATNA:
+  1) Inventing a list of actions you might conceivably take if no agreement is reached
+  2) improving some of the more promising ideas and converting them into practical alternatives
+  3) selecting, tentatively(subject to further conformation）, the one alternative that seems best.
+- Silence is one of your best weapons.
+If they have made an unreasonable proposal or an attack you regard as unjustified, the best thing to do may be to sit there and not say a word.
+- One-text procedure(invovle a middle man, help gather/reconcile the requirements).
+Simply prepare a draft and ask for criticism.
+-